 What Are Days in AR in Medical Billing

-The math behind it is simple.
-You take your total outstanding receivables and divide by your average daily charges.
-So if your practice has $200,000 sitting in AR and you generate about $5,000 in charges each day, your days in AR comes out to 40.
+To calculate days in AR, you take your total accounts receivable and divide by your average daily charges, which you get by dividing total charges by the number of days in a specific period.
+So if your practice has $200,000 sitting in AR and you generate about $5,000 in charges each day, your days in AR comes out to 40—the average number of days, or accounts receivable days, it takes to receive payment.
 That single number reveals how long your money sits in limbo after you’ve already done the work.

 You might hear this called “DAR” in medical billing conversations.
 Either way, think of it as a vital sign for your revenue cycle—similar to how blood pressure gives you a quick read on a patient’s cardiovascular health.